 Treat infixes, such as “Van” or “De”, as part of the last name.
 Don’t include personal titles such as Ph.D. or Dr., but do include suffixes.

 Separate the names of multiple authors with commas.
 Before the last author’s name, you should also insert an ampersand (&).

 A reference entry may contain up to 20 authors.
 If there are more than 20, list the first 19 authors, followed by an ellipsis (. . .) and the last author’s name.

 Organizations or groups as author

-Write the names of organizations or groups in full—don’t use abbreviations.
+When an organization or group is listed as the author of a source (e.g., a report or brochure), list the name in full—don’t use abbreviations.
 If multiple organizations or groups are responsible for creating the work, include them all in the reference entry.
 Do not use a comma to separate two group authors.

 An author’s name can also be a username (for example, a Twitter handle).
 If you don’t know the author’s real name, you only provide the username.
 If you do know the author’s real name, include the username in brackets after the author’s real name.
 Retain the @ symbol.

 If contributors have a different role than “author”, a description of their role is sometimes (but not always) included in parentheses.
 Check the table below to learn when to provide a role description.

 Last name, A. A. (Ed.)